 Can you drink alcohol in Essaouira?
 Where can you buy alcohol in Essaouira?
 Or is it best to bring alcohol with you into Morocco?
 Here we answer these questions and more.

 Being a Muslim country, alcohol isn’t as readily available in Morocco as it is across much of Europe.
 Muslims don’t tend to drink alcohol, and it’s not at all a part of day to day life.
 Tea on the other hand, well that you can get everywhere; and often you will see groups of men sitting outside cafes drinking mint tea (often with a lot of sugar), instead of alcohol.

 This doesn’t mean that it’s impossible to get alcohol in Morocco.
 Indeed, Essaouira has a relatively large expat community and is a popular tourist town, especially with European travellers, so the market is definitely there for alcohol in Essaouira!

 In fact, Morocco brews some excellent beers: Casablanca, Stork, and Flag Speciale (Casablanca is considered the best, although be warned, it’s rather strong!)
 And there is also Moroccan wine.
-Indeed Meknes wine is definitely worth a try!
-Plus, Essaouira, even has it’s own vineyard – Val d’Argan.
+Most Moroccan wines are produced in the north of the country, particularly around Meknes.
+Although you may be interested to hear that Essaouira even has it’s own vineyard where you can book a wine tasting tour – Val d’Argan.

 But please note, that whilst alcohol is available in Essaouira, this really isn’t the place to come to party.
 Essaouira is a chilled out coastal town where your days will be spent wandering the breezy medina and port (perhaps on our self-guided Essaouira walking tour) or trying your hand at kite-surfing or quad-biking (check out our guide for the best things to do in Essaouira).